 - Pretty much all the options from the ‘Budget Lunch’ section above also apply for dinner.

-- Wiener Deween is a buffet-style place where you pay what you want: mostly Pakistani food, and popular among tourists and students (buffet is available all day).
+- Wiener Deween is a buffet-style place where you pay what you want: mostly Pakistani food, and popular among tourists and students (the buffet is available all day).

 - Gasthaus Elsner: Cozy family-run restaurant serving up nice traditional dishes at affordable prices — try the Wiener schnitzel.
 Popular with the locals as well.